toandang/compare-KANs/README.md

 # compare-KANs
-This to compare the KANs
+This repository use to compare the KANs with other models